KrishnaChaitanya16/MosipDecode2025/README.md

 - **Test Results** : Both performed equally well for high quality images , but when it came to low quality and languages other than english PHOCR performed better than TrOCR.

  After comparative testing, we switched to the PHOCR model.
-It demonstrated superior overall accuracy and, crucially, performed exceptionally well with complex character sets like Chinese and Japanese, where TrOCR had failed.
-This decision was key to achieving the project's multi-lingual requirements.
+It demonstrated superior overall accuracy and, crucially, performed exceptionally well with lower quality images as well, where TrOCR had failed.

 3. **Ensuring Offline Functionality & Low-End Hardware Support**:
 - **The Challange**: Many OCR + AI solutions rely on cloud APIs or require powerful GPUs, making them unusable in remote areas without reliable internet and on low-cost hardware.
 This risked excluding the very users who need automation most.
 - **The Solution**: We re-architected the pipeline to run entirely offline, packaging OCR (PHOCR), LLM-based mapping (Qwen2.5-1.5B-Instruct), and FastAPI into a self-contained system.
 With lightweight optimization and Docker Compose setup, the solution can be launched in just two commands, even on machines with lower Hardware configurations.
 - **The Result** : The system is now deployable in remote regions, supporting low-resource environments and enabling adoption by local governments and organizations.
 This aligns with MOSIP’s mission to provide inclusive, secure, and accessible digital identity solutions globally.
+4. **Choosing a good Large-Language Model for Intelligent mapping**:

 ## Getting Started
  ### Backend Setup:
  **Option A** (Without Docker): For developers  who want to look at the code directly and make the changes to code.